gordon-cs/sp2018-The-Eureka-Project/README.md

 We can upgrade to a workstation (have UI), there should be documentation somewhere for that.

 As of 11/3/18 1:05pm, it does not have a network connection yet so we cannot access it.

+# Misc

+** If Expo won't connect to VM **
+The build on our VM was not accessible to my phone (even though we were both connected to GordonNET).
+So, what we did to fix this was the following:

+Shutdown the VM, then cahgned the NEtowrk settings: we clicked "Attached to" and changed it from NAT to "Bridged Adapter".